kananpandit02/image-video-HIGGSFIELD/README.md

-# 🚀 AI Image & Video Model Benchmarking Report
+🚀 Higgsfield AI API Benchmarking Report
 ### Comprehensive Evaluation of Multi-Modal Generative AI Systems

 ---

 # 🔷 1.
 Introduction

-With the rapid advancement of generative AI, multiple models now exist for image and video generation.
-However, selecting the optimal model for a specific use case (speed, quality, editing, or animation) remains a challenge.

-This project aims to build a **systematic benchmarking framework** to evaluate and compare multiple state-of-the-art AI models across three major tasks:

-* Text-to-Image Generation
-* Image-to-Image Transformation
-* Image-to-Video Generation
+This project presents a comprehensive evaluation of the Higgsfield AI API ecosystem, focusing on benchmarking multiple integrated models for image and video generation tasks.

-The primary objective is to analyze models based on:
+The objective is to analyze model performance across:

-* Performance (Latency, Stability)
-* Output Quality (CLIP Score, SSIM, LPIPS)
-* Reliability (Success Rate)
+Prompt-to-Image generation

+Image-to-Image transformation

+Image-to-Video animation
 ---

 # 🔷 2.
 System Architecture